 - 40. We may conduct inspections without notice.
 This normally, but not exclusively, happens when inspections are prioritised.
 We prioritise inspections of settings that are judged as inadequate and/or because of concerns that have been expressed about a setting.
-When the inspection is conducted without notice, the inspector will: - introduce themselves and show the provider their identification; the inspector must allow the provider time to look at their identification and to contact us to confirm the identity of the inspector should they wish to do so - ask the provider to display the notice of inspection so that parents are aware that an inspection is taking place - make arrangements to talk to parents; this may be almost immediately if parents are present - confirm the accuracy of or any changes to the information about the setting - agree a timetable for inspection activities, including joint observations - conduct a learning walk of the premises and follow up any issues that arise - check staff qualifications, including paediatric first aid, and record them in their evidence base
+When the inspection is conducted without notice, the inspector will: - introduce themselves and show the provider their identification; the inspector must allow the provider time to look at their identification and to contact us to confirm the identity of the inspector should they wish to do so - ask the provider to display the notice of inspection so that parents are aware that an inspection is taking place - make arrangements to talk to parents; this may be almost immediately if parents are present - confirm the accuracy of or any changes to the information about the setting - agree a timetable for inspection activities, including joint observations - conduct a learning walk of the premises and follow up any issues that arise - check staff qualifications, including paediatric first aid, and record them in their evidence base - arrange meetings with the provider and/or their representative at a mutually convenient time during the inspection - refer to any concerns that have led to the inspection being prioritised, remaining mindful of the need to maintain confidentiality and to protect sensitive information and the identities of any complainants arrange meetings with staff.

-&lt;sup>7 'Deferral of Ofsted inspections: information for providers', Ofsted, June 2016; www.gov.uk/government/publications/deferring-ofsted-inspections.
+7 'Deferral of Ofsted inspections: information for providers', Ofsted, June 2016; www.gov.uk/government/publications/deferring-ofsted-inspections.